geohackweek/raster/_episodes/06-pygeotools_rainier.md

 ![Elevation change rate, clipped to glacier polygons, overlaid on shaded relief](dem_dhdt_shpclip_hs.png)

-OK, so we have glacier elevation change rates, can we now estimate total glacier volume and mass change for the different periods?
+OK, great, so we have a sense of spatial distribution of elevation change.

+Can we now estimate total glacier volume and mass change for the different periods?

 ~~~
 #Extract x and y pixel resolution (m) from geotransform